timfox456/SameFileFinder/README.md

 I decided to do the java nio file traversal.
 I weighed this against using the apache Commons IO file traversal, but reportedly this is slow.
-The java nio file traversal isn't exactly fast.
+The java nio file traversal isn't exactly fast, either.

 We detect the files by computing the MD5 hash of the contents.
 MD5 is not cryptographically secure but for this purpose it's fine and may be faster